AWS Compute Fundamentals

 The course is part of this learning path

-Hello and welcome to this short lecture which will provide you with an overview of the AWS Elastic Beanstalk service.
-AWS Elastic Beanstalk is a managed service that allows you to upload code of your web application along with environment configurations, which will then allow Elastic Beanstalk to automatically provision and deploy the appropriate and necessary resources required within AWS to make the web application operational.
-These resources can include other AWS services and features, such as EC2, auto scaling, application health monitoring, and elastic load balancing, in addition to capacity provisioning.
+Hello and welcome to this lecture on AWS Elastic Beanstalk.
+AWS Elastic Beanstalk is an AWS-managed service that allows you to upload the code of your web application, along with the environment configurations, which will then allow Elastic Beanstalk to automatically provision and deploy the appropriate and necessary resources required within AWS to make the web application operational.
+These resources can include other AWS services and features, such as EC2, Auto Scaling, application health-monitoring, and Elastic Load Balancing, in addition to capacity provisioning.
 This automation and simplification makes it an ideal service for engineers who may not have the familiarity or the necessary skills within AWS to deploy, provision, monitor, and scale the correct environment themselves to run the developed applications.
 Instead, this responsibility is passed on to AWS Elastic Beanstalk to deploy the correct infrastructure to run the uploaded code.
 This provides a simple, effective, and quick solution to deploying your web application.

 The environment.
 An environment refers to an application version that has been deployed on AWS resources.
 These resources are configured and provisioned by AWS Elastic Beanstalk.
 At this stage, the application is deployed as a solution and becomes operational within your environment.
 The environment is comprised of all the resources created by Elastic Beanstalk and not just an EC2 instance with your uploaded code.